Arfahd/MoveNet-p5js/README.md

 http://localhost:8000
 ```

-1. The video will auto-play on load
-2. Use the "Video Source" dropdown to switch between push-up and pull-up videos
-3. Select your exercise type from the dropdown
-4. Click "Start" to begin tracking
-5. Watch the app count reps from the video

 Note: This branch uses pre-recorded video files for testing and development without camera access.
 For live webcam tracking, use the main branch.

-## License

-This project is open source and available under the MIT License.

 ## Acknowledgments